ebtc-protocol/ebtc/README.md

 _**Entire debt:**_ the sum of a Cdp’s active debt plus its pending debt rewards accumulated from distributions

-_**Individual collateralization ratio (ICR):**_ a Cdp's ICR is the ratio of the dollar value of its entire collateral at the current stETH:BTC price, to its entire debt
+_**Individual collateralization ratio (ICR):**_ a CDP's ICR is the ratio of the dollar value of its entire collateral at the current stETH:BTC price, to its entire debt

-_**Nominal collateralization ratio (nominal ICR, NICR):**_ a Cdp's nominal ICR is its entire collateral (in stETH) multiplied by 100e18 and divided by its entire debt.
+_**Nominal collateralization ratio (nominal ICR, NICR):**_ a CDP's nominal ICR is its entire collateral (in stETH) multiplied by 100e18 and divided by its entire debt.

-_**Total active collateral:**_ the sum of active collateral over all Cdps.
+_**Total active collateral:**_ the sum of active collateral over all CDPs.
 Equal to the stETH in the ActivePool.

-_**Total active debt:**_ the sum of active debt over all Cdps.
+_**Total active debt:**_ the sum of active debt over all CDPs.
 Equal to the eBTC in the ActivePool.

 _**Total defaulted collateral:**_ the total stETH collateral in the DefaultPool